 - Compact and Powerful: With powerful motor, this 20V impact wrench delivers 320ft pounds of max torque and max...

 - Infinitely variable speeds: Infinitely variable speeds control is possible with the On/Off switch.
 The further...

 - Fast Charger&Power Indicator: Rechargeable 20V 2.0 Ah lithium-ion battery pack allow the tool work longer....

-- VARIABLE SPEED & 3 BRIGHT LED LIGHT: Variable speed trigger provides you with added control while in use....
+- VARIABLE SPEED & BRIGHT LED LIGHT: With variable speed trigger, you can very easily control the speed of your...

 - VERSATILE APPLICATIONS: Not only suitable for removing tires from cars, commercial vehicles, motorcycles,...

 The Best of ToolPowers in Your Inbox!